Q: Where is the Cruise Terminal located?

 Car and Luggage Storage

-Please contact your local travel agent for details regarding car storage facilities.
+Please contact your local travel agent for details regarding Car Storage facilities as Auckland Cruise Terminals do not provide this facility.

 Q: Where can I find information on what to do in Auckland?

-Visit the Auckland iSITE on Quay Street or Auckland NZ for tourist information on what to do and what is on in Auckland during your visit.
+A: Visit Auckland i-site for tourist information on what to do and what is on in Auckland during your visit.

 To see general questions asked about visiting New Zealand, please click here.